JKobe13/Fishy/README.md

 TO DO:
 -CI (jenkins?)
--Add header forwards for nginx
+- appsettings/connection strings

 DONE:
 -git ignore
+-Add header forwards for nginx